Almost Everything About the Unitary Almost Mathieu Operator: Introduction

 First, we give a complete account of the spectrum and the spectral type in a measure-theoretical sense (that is for a.e.\ frequency and a.e.\ phase), hence the title, which is naturally inspired by the titles of \cite{Damanik2009surv, Jitomirskaya1995ICMP, Last1995ICMP}.

 Next, we answer a question posed by and to the authors of \cite{FOZ2017CMP}: how can one suitably incorporate a version of a ``coupling constant'' into the model of \cite{FOZ2017CMP} in such a manner that one sees a phase transition?
-Their model is given as a 1D quantum walk, and each such walk is known to be equivalent to a CMV matrix \cite{CGMV2010CPAM,Simon2005OPUC1, Simon2005OPUC2} which in turn is specified by a sequence $\{\alpha_n\}_{n=-\infty}^\infty$ of \emph{Verblunsky coefficients} in $\bbD$.
+Their model is given as a one-dimensional quantum walk, and each such walk is known to be equivalent to a CMV matrix \cite{CGMV2010CPAM,Simon2005OPUC1, Simon2005OPUC2} which in turn is specified by a sequence $\{\alpha_n\}_{n=-\infty}^\infty$ of \emph{Verblunsky coefficients} in $\bbD$.
 In the CMV setting, it seems natural to introduce a coupling constant by multiplying the Verblunsky coefficients by a scalar $\lambda$; however, this does not lead to fruitful results in the present setting.
 See also the discussion in \cite[Appendix~B]{Simon2005OPUC2}, especially item~14 in Section~B.1.
 Indeed, Simon says therein that the lack of suitable coupling constants ``impacted my ability to discuss almost periodic Verblunsky coefficients'', which suggests that our novel method of incorporating a coupling constant will have applications in other models.

-Let us also point out: as a result of this connection, every result in our paper can be translated into a result about a suitable CMV matrix\footnote{For the reader who is unfamiliar with OPUC and CMV matrices, we have included an appendix describing the connection between CMV matrices and one-dimensional quantum walks.}; we have chosen to formulate our work in terms of quantum walks, since that makes the origin of the model more transparent.
+Let us also point out: as a result of this connection, every result in our paper can be translated into a result about a suitable CMV matrix.
+For the reader who is unfamiliar with OPUC and CMV matrices, we have included a detailed description of the connection between CMV matrices and one-dimensional quantum walks.
+We have chosen to formulate our work in terms of quantum walks, since that makes the origin of the model more transparent.

 The first main ingredient in the proofs of our results is the classification of cocycle dynamics: in the nomenclature of Avila, we classify the matrix cocycle induced by the stationary equation of the walk (cf.\ \eqref{eq:AlambdaCocycleDef}) and show that it is subcritical on the spectrum when $\lambda_1>\lambda_2$, supercritical on the spectrum when $\lambda_1<\lambda_2$, and critical on the spectrum when $\lambda_1=\lambda_2$.
 This discussion sweeps a few technicalities under the rug; the transfer matrix cocycle is not always well-defined for some values of the parameters and hence one works with a suitable regularization whose dynamics one can then characterize in the global theory scheme.